Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Results and discussion

-The results in \cite{Neville:1972aa} do not show any clear anisotropy as originally claimed, and the varying results are most likely due to systematic scatter of data due to dimensional and other errors.
-Also, below 50 K the results of\cite{Neville:1972aa} are not clearly anisotropic either, and in general give a lower value of permittivity below 15 K than those measured in this work.
+The results we measured do not show any clear anisotropy at room temperature as originally claimed in the literature \cite{Neville:1972aa}.
+The varying results are most likely due to systematic scatter of data caused by dimensional and other errors in their measurements.
+Also, below 50 K the previous results \cite{Neville:1972aa} are not clearly anisotropic either, and in general give a lower value of permittivity below 15 K than those measured in this work.
 It has been shown that the application of stress to the crystal lowers the permittivity of the crystal \cite{Muller:1979aa}, and that the permittivity of STO is highly stress dependent.
-We postulate that the results of \cite{Neville:1972aa} had excess stress created in the crystal due to the differential contraction of the gold electrodes deposited on the crystal.
-Our technique is stress free as the crystal sits on a sapphire substrate, with an indentation slightly bigger than the crystal radius to keep the crystal in place, along with a loosely fitting teflon cap held from the top of the cavity.
+We postulate that the results in the literature \cite{Neville:1972aa} had excess stress created in the crystal due to the differential contraction of the gold electrodes deposited on the crystal.
+Our technique in contrast is stress free as the crystal sits on a sapphire substrate, with an indentation slightly bigger than the crystal radius to keep the crystal in place, along with a loosely fitting teflon cap held from the top of the cavity.